-Statuary Declarations – If you cannot obtain a copy of your birthday certificate due to you being a refugee or other circumstances, I can help you complete a Commonwealth Statutory Declaration where you state details of the date and place of your birth, your parents etc.
+Statuary Declarations – If you cannot obtain a copy of your birth certificate due to you being a refugee or other circumstances, I can help you complete a Commonwealth Statutory Declaration where you state details of the date and place of your birth, your parents etc.

-The marriage age in Australia
+The Marriage Age in Australia

 * parents consent on the required form

-* a court order under section 12 of the marriage Act.
+* a court order under section 12 of the Marriage Act.

 Two witnesses at the Wedding Ceremony